 Amy Reynolds, Ph.D.

 Amy Reynolds, Ph.D., is the Dean of the College of Communication and Information (CCI) at Kent State University.
-With its five schools - Communication Studies, Digital Sciences, Information, Journalism and Mass Communication and Visual Communication Design – CCI consistently delivers high-quality education that responds to the needs of today’s dynamic information economy.
+With its five schools - Communication Studies, Emerging Media and Technology, Information, Media and Journalism and Visual Communication Design – CCI consistently delivers high-quality education that responds to the needs of today’s dynamic information economy.

 Previously, Reynolds was associate dean for graduate studies and research and the director of the Reilly Center for Media & Public Affairs in the Manship School of Mass Communication at Louisiana State University.
 She managed all aspects of the center and provided oversight of its research facilities.
 She also co-directed the Press Law & Democracy Project and served as the Thomas O. and Darlene Ryder II Distinguished Professor.